ramenhost/hotstar-bug-2019/README.md

 ### Facing No subscription error
 In case of encountering such a message from hotstar, stop the debugging and start it again by clicking on the extension 'H' icon.
 Reload the page.

+## Disclaimer
+This is made as a proof of concept for disclosing the bug in the streaming platform and not intended for any misuse.